FST Format #

 Plain Text #

-If you write a string that does not match any of the following in the condition field, it will match an input message that exactly matches it.
+If the condition field contains a string that does not match any of the special forms below, it matches input messages that are exactly equal to that string.

 XXX YYY: